A new curriculum begins

 In the 20 years since our last curriculum renewal, the world has been transformed by technology, scientific discovery, and our understanding of education science’s role in training physicians.
 More importantly, health care delivery and our understanding of social determinants of health are evolving rapidly.

 Our new curriculum will ensure that our students are not only exceptional physicians, but are prepared to lead the transformational changes needed to improve the future of our field.
-No school is better positioned to achieve this goal.
+No school or college of medicine is better positioned to achieve this goal.

 The Gateway Curriculum is based on the following guiding principles: